calculix/ccx2paraview/README.md

 It is recommended to convert .frd to modern XML .vtu format - its contents are compressed.
 If you have more than one time step there will be additional XML file created - the PVD file.
 Open it in Paraview to read data from all time steps (all VTU files) at ones.

-Starting from ccx2paraview v3.0.0 legacy .vtk format is also fully supported.
+Starting from ccx2paraview v3.0.0 legacy .vtk format is also fully supported - previously there were problems with component names.
+Also you can pass both formats to convert .frd to .vtk and .vtu at once.

 **Attention!** While developing this converter I'm using latest Python3, latest VTK and latest Paraview.
 If you have problems with opening conversion results in Paraview - update it.